fortitudeman/ProAge-python-php-jquery-/README.md

 * */application/config/database.php*

 1. change the database access details to those of the databases already used, if possible.
-If the "multi-sites" configuration uses a MySQL server different from the one already used by the "mono_site" configurations, then adjust the MYSQL server name and port configuration accordingly.
+If the "multi-sites" configuration uses a MySQL server different from the one already used by the "mono_site" configurations, then adjust the MySQL server name and port configuration accordingly.

 2. add the access details of the database for the test website (to create).